-In February 2017 notice was received of four judgments of the Supreme Court affirming the decisions of the lower courts and an earlier holding of the Supreme Court's own, recognizing Repsol Butano, S.A.'s entitlement to an indemnity for the detriment caused by the formula determining the maximum retail prices for regulated bottled LPG, set out in Order ITC/2608/2009 of September 28, which was struck down by the Supreme Court itself in its judgment of June 19, 2012, increased by statutory late payment interest (see Note 21.3 of Consolidated financial statements of Repsol, S.A. and Investees composing the Repsol Group for the fiscal year ended on 31 December 2016, incorporated by reference to this Base Prospectus).
+In February 2017, four decisions were handed down by the Supreme Court upholding the lower court rulings and a prior decision by the Supreme Court itself recognizing the right of Repsol Butano, S.A. to compensation for losses and damages caused by the formula for determining the maximum price of regulated LPG containers set out in the Order ITC/2608/2009 of September 28 that was overturned by the decision by the Supreme Court of June 19, 2012, plus legal interest accrued (see Note 20.3 of the Guarantor's Consolidated Financial Statements for the year ended December 31, 2017.

-Administrative and legal proceedings with tax implications
+Government and legal proceedings with tax implications